 Large Spills: Trained personnel following pre-planned procedures should handle non-incidental releases.
 Access to the spill areas should be restricted.
 Protective apparel should be used with a respirator when there is any danger of mists or sprays being generated.
 Minimum Personal Protective Equipment should be rubber gloves, rubber boots, face shield, and Tyvek suit.
-Dispersing mists or sprays into surrounding air and possibly inhaling them is a serious matter and should be treated as such.
+The dispersal of mists or sprays into surrounding air and the possibility of inhalation is a serious matter and should be treated as such.
 Minimum level of personal protective equipment for releases in which the level of oxygen is less than 19.5% or is unknown must be Level B: triple-gloves (rubber gloves and nitrile gloves over latex gloves), chemical resistant suit and boots, hard hat, and Self-Contained Breathing Apparatus.
 Absorb spilled liquid using polypads or other suitable absorbent material.
 Prevent material from entering sewer or confined spaces, waterways, soil or public waters.
 Monitor area and confirm levels are bellow exposure limits given in Section 8 (Exposure Controls-Personal Protection), if applicable, before non-response personnel are allowed into the spill area.

-Decontaminate the spill area using detergent and water.
+Decontaminate the area of the spill thoroughly using detergent and water.
 Place all spill residue in an appropriate container and seal.
-Dispose of in accordance with Federal, State, and local procedures (see Section 13, Disposal Considerations).
+Dispose of in accordance with applicable Federal, State, and local procedures (see Section 13, Disposal Considerations).